Another Fall from Grace

-Another Fall from Grace is the eleventh studio album by The Mission released on 30 September 2016.
+Another Fall from Grace is the tenth studio album by The Mission released on 30 September 2016.
 Wayne Hussey has described the album as a lost link between The Sisters of Mercy's First and Last and Always album and The Mission's own first album, God's Own Medicine.
 He attributes this in part to his use of the 12-string guitar which he fell out of favour with after God's Own Medicine was released.